GunaGangaPoun/react-http-app/README.md

 ---
 the technique of only downloading the file what you need is code splitting or lazy loading.
 This is beneficail in larger applications.not necessary to load the entire filrs.

+when hosting the app always load index.html in case of success or failure example.com/my-app need to set the base path of react router using basename   {/* <BrowserRouter basename ="/my-app"> */} in app.js